 Welcome, we are happy you are here!
 Our department offers an undergraduate degree in Agricultural Sciences, 3 undergraduate minors, and 2 graduate degrees.
 We are an innovative group dedicated to helping our students succeed.
 The Agricultural Sciences degree program helps students identify a career in agriculture or natural resources that best fits them, and creates a course of study to help them get there, you can explore more below.
 Let's grow together!

 Agricultural Sciences is an undergraduate degree program available both on-campus and Ecampus that provides flexibility in designing and structuring a course of study to meet students' individual career and personal goals.
-Students work closely with advisors to align their academic plan with career paths and specialities.
+Students work closely with advisors to align their academic plan with career paths and specialties.
 Design your academic journey and see where it takes you!

 Our department features a master's degree in Agricultural Education and a Ph.D. in Education, with a focus in Agricultural Education.
 Both degree programs are dedicated to advancing agricultural education.
 Click the button below to learn more about our master's degree and Ph.D. degree in Agricultural Education!